|

 other clearinghouses, banks, credit unions, credit card companies, etc,

-that handle the day to day business of America, it is apparent total financial activity in the US is easily in excess of four quadrillion dollars.
+that handle the day to day business of America, it is apparent total financial activity in the US is easily in excess of five quadrillion dollars.

-With a tax base of $4 quadrillion, a small assessment produces impressive sums of revenue...
+the payer.
+With a tax base of $5 quadrillion, a small assessment produces impressive sums of revenue...

-Fifty cents per thousand, 0.05%, yields $2 trillion, enough to fund half the federal budget.
+Five cents per hundred dollars, 0.05%, yields $2.5 trillion, enough to fund well over half of the federal budget.

 UET is cost effective, a simple accounting provision within the existing financial network.